w-jamil/proteus-eti/README.md

 Changing following lines will allow the user to have any data, but the please make sure the format is the same.

     pd.read_csv("devon_rainfall.csv")

+### Description

+ Prediction precision is an important part of uncertainty modelling, which the conformal intervals learning machines addresses.
+The objective is to have a routine to continuously obtain predictions by imposing exchangeability constraint.

+ ### Dependencies

+The implementation require `python` along with `pandas` and `scipy.stats`.

+To get a feel for the tool user will also require:

+`matplotlib.pyplot`, `seaborn` and `numpy`

+### Inputs

+- The original datasets as an array with size 1 x n, where ‘n’ represents the length of the dataset.

+### Outputs

+- Neyman’s Prediction Intervals

+- Conformal Prediction Intervals

+### Specifications for Inputs:

+- Supervised learning method (requires ground truth).